 With names like Spooky and Peekaboo, these slot canyons better be good - spoiler alert, we think these are the best slot canyons of Utah!
 And no, we are not making this up!
 You start the hike into a dry canyon where access to the slot canyons is relatively quick and easy.
 We read online that the best route is to start with Peekaboo and end with Spooky, travelling in a loop, so that is exactly what we did.

 These curves allow you to play a quick game of peekaboo along the way.
 We spent at least an hour hiking through the canyon and taking tons of photos along the way.
+It is probably one of the most photogenic slot canyons in Utah that we have been to.
+While it starts out quite wide, it does narrow towards the end, such that you will need to take a backpack off and shuffle through sideways.

-Once out of Peekaboo, it was a relatively short hike cross-country to the entrance of Spooky Slot Canyon.
+Once out of Peekaboo, it is a relatively short hike cross-country to the entrance of Spooky Slot Canyon.
 Spooky is definitely not for the faint of heart.
-It was incredibly narrow in spots (we had to take off our backpacks, and shuffle sideways as there wasn’t even enough space to turn our hiking boots sideways).
+It is incredibly narrow in spots (we had to take off our backpacks, and shuffle sideways as there wasn’t even enough space to turn our hiking boots sideways).
 Spooky also has rougher rock and is much deeper and darker than Peekaboo.

 The piece-de-resistance is a massive car-size boulder that you need to climb up and over while in the slot canyon, and then proceed to climb back underneath it, and then crawl through a passageway to continue.
 The fact that we saw a random shoe stuck in a crevice here definitely added to the spookiness!
+It is manageable though if you are reasonably flexible and take your time to pick the right path.
+If you are claustrophobic though, this is the most difficult portion of the slot canyon hike.

 All in all, this was one of our favorite hikes and both Spooky and Peekaboo live up to their names!
-The canyons made it one of our favorite days this month and they are easily some of the best slot canyons of Utah.
+The canyons made it one of our favorite days this month and they are easily some of the best hikes and slot canyons of Utah.

 Big City Living in St. George, Utah